CprimeLearningLabs/gitops-bootcamp/exercise/environment-promotion/application-setup.md

     - CreateNamespace=true
 ```

-Like before, update the applciation with
+Like before, update the application with

 ```
 kubectl apply -f declarative-application-development.yaml